yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-failover.md

 1. Stop the application traffic to ensure no more updates are attempted.

-1. Navigate to your primary universe and select **Disaster Recovery**.
+1. Navigate to your DR primary universe and select **Disaster Recovery**.

 1. Note the **Potential data loss on failover** to understand the extent of possible data loss as a result of the outage, and determine if the extent of data loss is acceptable for your situation.